 What You Learn

 You go over scuba knowledge you learned during your initial training.
-Then, practice fundamental skills in a pool or a confined water area.
+Then, practice fundamental skills in a confined water area.
 You review:

 - Safe diving practices